 There are two large event lawns and a smaller ‘green’ area where various events occur.
 Before COVID, the Ripe Market used to take place in the park.
 One of the lawns would be home to several food stalls and cantina trucks every Saturday afternoon in the cooler months.
 There have also been various festivals and fitness events held on the lawns at the park.

 When there are no events taking place, the lawns are great places to play football (there are strict rules about who can play football and when) and have picnics.

 A small motorised train takes visitors around the park for a small fee.

 Cafes and restaurants at Umm Al Emarat Park

-There are several places to buy food and drinks in Umm Al Emarat Park.
-As you enter the park, there is a cafe on the right hand side, serving the most deliciously decadent cakes.
+There are several family-friendly places to buy food and drinks in Umm Al Emarat Park.
+As you enter the park, there is a cafe on the right-hand side, serving the most deliciously decadent cakes.

-Green for life can be found at the other side of the playing field next close to the second playground.
-Here you can buy delicious fresh coconuts and a variety of healthy salads, sandwiches and wraps.
+Green for life can be found on the other side of the playing field next to the second playground.
+Here, you can buy delicious fresh coconuts and a variety of healthy salads, sandwiches and wraps.

 If you’re still peckish when you leave the park, get a takeaway burger from Salt just outside the park gates.